PAS Small Grants Program: Frequently Asked Questions

 These are costs that cannot be linked directly to the program activities, such as overhead costs needed to help keep the organization operating.
 If your organization has a Negotiated Indirect Cost Rate (NICRA) and includes NICRA charges in the budget, attach a copy of your latest NICRA.
 Organizations that have never had a NICRA may request indirect costs of 10% of the modified total direct costs as defined in 2 CFR 200.68.

 “Cost Sharing” refers to contributions from the organization or other entities other than the U.S. Embassy.
 It also includes in-kind contributions such as volunteers’ time and donated venues.

 Alcoholic Beverages: Please note that award funds cannot be used for alcoholic beverages.

 Q. When can we expect to hear about the decisions?

-A. The U.S. Embassy plans to notify applicants by late April/early May, 2021 if they have been selected to submit a full grant application.
+A. The U.S. Embassy plans to notify applicants by early April 2022 if they have been selected to submit a full grant application.
 All applicants will receive notification of the embassy’s funding decision by email.

 Q. What information is recommended to be included in a good grant proposal?

 A. It depends.
 The U.S. Embassy has worked with a broad range of partners on a highly diverse range of themes over the past several years.
 One unifying characteristic is the submission of a well-written proposal for a discrete project with well-defined budgets, audiences, goals, and methods to evaluate success.